danny128373/Code-Challenge/README.md

 1. Clone Tandem Trivia by running the following command in your terminal: git clone https://github.com/danny128373/Code-Challenge.git

-1. Open project with your favorite IDE.
+1. Open Tandem Trivia using your favorite IDE.

 ## Built With